The extended diffusive Sachdev-Ye-Kitaev model as a sort of "strange metal": Summary and Conclusions

 Section IV is dedicated to the $3-d$ qL and to its interaction both with the single particle fermionic excitations\cite{chowdhurySenthil} and with the Q-excitations introduced in Section III.
 The lifetime of the quasiparticles of the qL is derived in Section IV.A.
 The interaction with the conformally symmetric SYK system is dealt with perturbatively, and makes the liquid a MFL.
 The contribution of the MFL to the thermal conductivity is derived in a semiclassical approximation and is found to be consistent with the one derived in Section II.C.
 In Section IV.B the influence of the Q-excitations on the lifetime of the MFL is derived by using the Fermi Golden Rule.
-These scattering rates allow to estimate of the resistivity and thermal conductivity for $T\sim T_0$.
+These scattering rates allow to estimate the resistivity and thermal conductivity for $T\sim T_0$.
 The estimates of the temperature dependence of $\kappa$ and $\rho $ are visualized in the sketch of Figure \ref{tritoc}.
-The model confirms the temperature dependence of the resistivity that is found in the measurements also beyond the IR limit.
-The pivotal quantity of our hydrodynamic approach to the collective Q-excitations is their mean square distance for diffusion $ \tilde{a}_\ell^2$.
-In the scaling to strong interaction limit, the diffusion coefficient $\tilde{D}_Q$ is temperature independent while $ \tilde{a}_\ell^2 \sim T^{-1}$.
-This fact locates our result straightforwardly out of the Mott-Ioffe-Regel resistivity limit\cite{hussey}.
-On the other hand, the thermal conductivity $\kappa$ acquire sa $\sqrt{T} $ dependence as a contribution coming directly from Q-excitations beyond the IR limit, for $T\sim T_0$, of ${\cal{O}} \left ([\beta {\cal{J}}/N ]^{1/2}\right )$.
-We have also singled out three other contributions to $\kappa$ which we list here.
-Two perturbative contributions coming from quasiparticles of the MFL scattered off by energy fluctuations: $\kappa_1 \sim T^0 $ of Eq.(\ref{ktMFL}) and $\kappa_2 \sim T^{-1} $ of Eq.(\ref{tpok}).
-They are both ${\cal{O}} \left ([\beta {\cal{J}}/N ]^{0}\right )$.
-In addition there is one non perturbative contribution $\kappa_3 \sim T^0 $ in the IR limit (Eq.(\ref{condur})), of $ {\cal{O}} \left (\beta {\cal{J}}/N\right )$.

-For $T > T_0$ the $0+1-d$ SYK model enters into a scrambled phase which is fully chaotic.
+The model confirms, also beyond the IR limit, the temperature dependence of the resistivity that is expected in the measurements, if the model does indeed entail features of the real "strange" NFL metals.
+All additional contributions to the thermal conductivity estimated here are subdominant with respect to the IR limit contribution (Eq.(\ref{condur})), which is of $ {\cal{O}} \left (\beta {\cal{J}}/N\right )$ in the large $N$, strong interaction ${\cal{J}}$ limit.
+The pivotal quantity of our hydrodynamic approach to the collective Q-excitations is their mean square diffusion area $ \tilde{a}_\ell^2 \sim T_0/T$.
+In the scaling to the strong interaction limit, both $T_0$ and the diffusion coefficient $\tilde{D}_Q$ are temperature independent.
+The incipient localization with increasing temperature locates our result straightforwardly out of the Mott-Ioffe-Regel resistivity limit\cite{hussey}.
+However, for $T > T_0$ the $0+1-d$ SYK model enters into a scrambled phase which is fully chaotic.
 The analysis of this phase in the extended model is out of scope of this work.